 You can edit your filters at any time.
 The conditions will be automatically applied to your filter, and the filter recounted.

-Be careful though, if you edit a filter which is currently being used in a trigger campaign, it will trigger for the campaign to be sent to the recipients entering the filter.
+Be careful though, if you edit a filter that is currently being used in a trigger campaign, it will trigger the campaign to be sent to the recipients entering the filter.

-The changes will also apply to any other filter the filter is referred in with the condition 'presence in filter'.
+The changes will also apply to any other filters the filter is referred in with the condition 'presence in filter'.